OlympusDAO-Education/Documentation/using-the-website/staking.md

 # Staking

-Staking allows you to earn OHM passively via compound interest.
-By staking your OHM with Olympus, you receive sOHM in return at a 1:1 ratio.
+Staking allows you to earn OHM passively via auto-compounding.
+By staking your OHM with OlympusDAO, you receive sOHM in return at a 1:1 ratio.
 After that, your sOHM balance will increase automatically on every epoch based on the current APY.

 ## How to Stake